leakespeake/docker/docker-compose/phpipam/README.md

 ```
 Firstly, **user: "0"** will force the backup job to run as root (default is 'appuser') to avoid any permissions issues on local directories, seen in 'docker logs'

 The **smb://** target is an SMB share on a NAS device, pre-configured with the 'ubuntu' user for read/write permissions on the /backups share.
 Simply pass these creds in the target path as shown.
-For SMB use, the host vm may need **sudo apt install smbclient cifs-utils**

-On the host VM level, we need to mount the SMB share;
+On the host VM level, we need to mount the SMB share.
+Note that, for SMB use, this host VM requires **sudo apt install smbclient cifs-utils** in order for the `cifs` entry in /etc/fstab to work.

 ```
 sudo mkdir /media/backups